iOS 17 update Draining Your iPhone Battery Life? Lets fix the problem!

 - Now Go to Settings > General then tap Software Update.

-- Tap on Download and Install, then enter your device password (when prompt for)
+- Tap on Download and Install, then enter your device password (when prompted for)

 - Again Tap Agree to the Terms and Conditions.
 (If prompted)